jtk1919/fall/README.md

 ## Dependencies
 Install the libraries in requirements.txt file

-Add the project to the PYTHONPATH to be able to run the scripts directly and to avoid any relative import errors
+Add the project path to the PYTHONPATH to be able to run the scripts directly

 ## Installing
 First, clone the repo.
 Then take note of the following folder structure to run the falling detector.